 As we explained at the top of this article, the real performance comes with the right software and the know how.
 After we fine tuned our base template, you could see that the server was able to successfully serve 2.4x times more clients for Drupal 8.
 Is your 8GB, 8CPU virtual server capable of serving 1200 clients per second?
 Share your numbers from loader.io in comments below.

 When comparing the results for home page loading in Drupal 7, it worth noting that Drupal 7 delivered 19,989 responses vs 13,542 for Drupal 8, which is about 47% times more.
-However you can see that Drupal 8 served more content - 1.09GB vs 0.826GB in Drupal 7 (both sites had same numer of articles published, with images), which is 30% more.
-We do not have precise formula to combine these metrics and come up with single number for Drupal 8 vs Drupal 7 performance, I feel the real performance of Drupal 7.41 is around 15%-25% better comparing to Drupal 8 RC2.
+However you can see that Drupal 8 served more content – 1.09GB vs 0.826GB in Drupal 7 (both sites had the same number of articles published, with images), which is 30% more.
+We do not have the precise formula to combine these metrics and come up with a single number for Drupal 8 vs Drupal 7 performance, I feel the real performance of Drupal 7.41 is around 15%-25% better comparing to Drupal 8 RC2.

 We hope that Drupal 8 will perform better in near future, as it approaches first release, with either PHP 7 or future versions of HHVM.